Oprah with Meghan and Harry: Alleged comments about Archie's skin color

 In his 2023 interview with Tom Bradby, Harry was questioned if he and Meghan had accused members of his family of racism during their 2021 interview with Winfrey, to which Harry responded "No. The British press said that, right?
 Did Meghan ever mention 'they're racists'?"
 He reiterated his earlier claims that "there was concern about his [son's] skin colour," but he would attribute it to "unconscious bias," which he said was different from racism.
+According to Victoria Ward in a piece for The Telegraph, sources claimed that the then Prince of Wales (now King Charles III) and the Duchess of Sussex exchanged letters after the interview, in which they both acknowledged that the remark was not made with malice and Meghan stated that she never intended to accuse the person who made the alleged "comment" of being a racist, but was raising concerns about unconscious bias.

+In November 2023, the Dutch edition of Endgame, written by Omid Scobie, who had previously authored the couple's biography, was recalled after it erroneously included the names of two royals who were alleged to have asked questions about Harry and Meghan's future child's skin color.
+The two royals named in Scobie's book were reported by Piers Morgan to have been King Charles III and Catherine, Princess of Wales.
+An investigation was launched to determine how the names appeared in the Dutch version, as Scobie stated "I have never submitted a book that had their names in it."

 Private exchange of vows

 Meghan said that they had in fact married three days before their public wedding, with a private exchange of vows on May 16 in front of the Archbishop of Canterbury.
 Harry supported this by commenting "Yeah, just the three of us".
 This earlier exchange of vows was not an official religious or legally recognized marriage, both of which require at least two witnesses.
 Later in March, a spokesperson for the couple confirmed that they merely exchanged "personal vows", and the private event was neither a "legal" nor "official" service.
 The couple's official marriage certificate also shows that they were married on May 19, with Harry's father and Meghan's mother as witnesses.
 The Archbishop of Canterbury also clarified their claim, stating "The legal wedding was on the Saturday [May 19].
 I signed the wedding certificate, which is a legal document, and I would have committed a serious criminal offence if I signed it knowing it was false".
 As is customary for clergy, Archbishop Welby refrained from commenting on the nature of any private meetings with the couple, but added he "had a number of private and pastoral meetings with the duke and duchess before the wedding".